 Our color selection tools are super useful when you’re creating designs.
-To see for yourself, head to the Graphics tab and find the circle under General > Geometric.
-Now click the black circle on the Graphic palette to see all of the color-changing options.
+To see for yourself, head to the Graphics tab and find the circle under Basis > Shapes.
+Now click the black circle on the Graphics palette to see all of the color-changing options.
 You can:

 Click the paint palette icon to see preset color combos.

 Click the color wheel icon to input the hex value of any color you want, choose a color using the spectrum box and color bar, or use the eyedropper.

 For this design, we’ll pull colors from the images on the canvas.
-Click the eyedropper on the Graphic palette, then click the area of your image with the color you want.
+Click the eyedropper on the Graphics palette, then click the area of your image with the color you want.
 That’s it—instant color matching!

 To get a line of color circles, as seen in this design, adjust your colorified circle to a size you like, then click the three dots next to the first circle in the Layers palette and choose Duplicate layer (or you can get really spiffy with keyboard shortcuts).
 Now choose a different color for your new circle graphic, and repeat.

 Get goin’ with grouping